Strongly-typed resources with .NET 6, 8, Blazor and beyond

 Despite years going by, this still doesn’t work as-is out of the box, which is quite annoying.
 I just spent a while figuring out why and found this excelent blog post on how to enable it.
 It’s almost there as a generic solution.

-My solution for this is to add a Directory.Build.targets file to the root of my solution/repo with the following content:
+2. Add a Directory.Build.targets file to the root of my solution/repo with the following content:

 <Project>